Download from sharepoint, exchange online, onedrive is blocked even if the Device is Compliant

 Conditional Access Activity Details / Signin logs of a user

-Device compliant setting only works with the following supported browsers.
-Device check fails if web browser is running in private mode or if cookies are disabled.
-Google Chrome requires an Extension called Windows Accounts to be able to identify the Device if its compliant or not.
-For Microsoft Edge, you need to be logged in to edge browser to be able to identify the Device status.
+Google Chrome requires an Extension called Windows Accounts to identify whether a Device is compliant.
+For Microsoft Edge, you need to be logged in to the Edge browser to identify the Device’s status.

 OSBrowsers